Codingapo/Aviator-hacked-apk/README.md

 Start and Predict
 Once the app is installed, press "Start" to activate our algorithm, which will then display the result of the next round.
 Use the "Next" button during round breaks to receive the results for the forthcoming round.

-Working with Premium Casinos
-The Aviator Predictor app collaborates with renowned casinos such as 1win, Pin-ua, 1xbet, and 4rabet.
-We continually connect new casino sites and meticulously monitor their functionality to ensure you enjoy the best gaming experience.

-Dive into a world of precise predictions and steady earnings with Aviator Predictor apk – where technology meets gaming to redefine your experience!